darnrain/Lemon-Drop-Hi-Res-audio-source-code/readme.txt

 I have calculated that a QuadDAC needs to have 288 mixer paths to function in True Native Mode.
 144 on the headphone side and 144 on the speaker or DAC side for a total of 288.
 Each one mid-range, treble and bass requires 8 mixer paths to function.
 8 X 3 = 24 for a QuadDAC you want to times that by six 24 X 6 = 144 then 144 X 2 = 288

-For a DAC that has 8 cores you would timex that by 12 and so on.
+For a DAC that has 8 cores you would times that by 12 and so on.

 The two main files that from my understanding that made this all possible would be audio_platform_info.xml